 - Get clarity on product backlog items.
 Ideally, there should be zero questions on the feature requirement in the development sprint planning meeting.

 - Prepare interactive prototypes (ex: Invision prototypes in case of a web or mobile application) and get sign-off post user research.

 - Identify dependencies (ex: an external data dependency) and notify external teams to reserve their bandwidth.

-- Do a one pager documentation on the proposed architecture for medium (ex: development of a new microservice) to large sized user stories.
+- Do one-pager documentation on the proposed architecture for medium (ex: development of a new microservice) to large-sized user stories.

 - Build a healthy backlog of prioritized and detailed user stories that need to get delivered in the next two quarters.

 Development sprints – This is "the sprint" in the traditional sense of Scrum.
 Thanks to product sprints, at the time of the sprint planning meeting, the team has clarity on the top backlog items.
 All dependencies such as high fidelity mock and data dependencies would have already been addressed/defined.